 The Company intends to use the net proceeds of this offering for working capital and general corporate purposes, including possible acquisitions of businesses, technologies or products.
 Accordingly, the Company will have broad discretion in the application of such net proceeds.
-Purchasers of Common Stock in this offering will not have the opportunity to evaluate the economic, financial or other information which the Company will use to determine the application of such proceeds."
+Purchasers of Common Stock in this offering will not have the opportunity to evaluate the economic, financial or other information which the Company will use to determine the application of such proceeds.
+See "Use of Proceeds."